linuskendall/gapi-documentation/README.md

 You can run a local live updating copy of this documentation through `bundle exec middleman server`.
 See the slate docs for details on dependencies.

 The static version of the documentation is generated into the `gh-pages` branch.
 Access this branch anytime to download the API docs.
 To regenerate the contents of this branch run the `deploy.sh` script in this directory.

+To generate a static local build version you can also run `bundle exec middleman build --clean`, this will create a build in the folder `build/` which you can then copy and use freely.